 2.4.
 Experimental details

 The treatments were- T1 = Normal cultivation practices i.e. four ploughing followed by laddering, T2 = Herbicide application followed by one ploughing and laddering and; T3 = One poughing then removal of grass by hand followed by laddering.
-In each location the treatments were non-replicated i.e. full set of treatments were replicated in three locations called dispersed replication.
+In each location the treatments were non-replicated i.e., full set of treatments were replicated in three locations called dispersed replication.
 The variety BRRI dhan49 and BRRI dhan29 were used in T. Aman and Boro season respectively.
 The unit plot size 25 × 10 m irrespective of season.
 Labour requirements for different operations such as land preparation, seedling uprooting, transplanting, weeding, harvesting, threshing and winnowing were done through direct supervision.
 Data of three locations of each treatment were averaged and mean data were presented.

 3. RESULTS AND DISCUSSION